 Teresa and I are thankful to live and work in a conservative community that actively supports our local schools and youth organizations.
 I believe the TRE our community voted in favor of two years ago has allowed the District to improve in many areas.
 The resources now available to our staff and students will allow Springtown ISD to continue to achieve great things.
 Our District's relatively recent history includes representation at the State level in Band, Choir, FFA, TAFE, FCCLA, and UIL Academic contests as well as playoff competitors in almost every sport and many UIL Academic contests.
 Our BPA and FCCLA students recently qualified for national contests.
 The extraordinary teachers and a skilled support staff employed by Springtown ISD are dedicated to enriching the lives of all our students.
 There is no doubt that current and future Porcupines will continue to benefit from and even extend the standard of success enjoyed by their predecessors.

 After graduating from Anna High School in 1987, Mr. Kelley earned a Bachelor of Science in Education degree from Baylor University in 1991 and a Master of Education degree from Tarleton State University in 2001.
-He and his wife, Teresa (SHS Class of '88), are proud to have two Porcupines of their own: Connor graduated in 2017 and attends Texas A&M University, and Marissa is currently a Junior at Springtown High School.
+He and his wife, Teresa (SHS Class of '88), are proud to have had two Porcupines attend Springtown ISD for their entire K-12 schooling: Connor graduated in 2017 (Texas A&M Class of '21) and Marissa in 2021 (Texas A&M Class of '25).